-Many low and mid-elevation forests of the Sierra Nevada need to be restored to a more open, patchy and diverse structure with more frequent low and moderate severity fire in order to make them more resilient to drought and a warming climate.^{87,89} This will require increasing the scale of ecological forestry across large areas.
+Many low and mid-elevation forests of the Sierra Nevada need to be restored to a more open, patchy and diverse structure with more frequent low and moderate severity fire in order to make them more resilient to drought and a warming climate. ^{87,89} This will require increasing the scale of ecological forestry across large areas.
 It will also require fire-hardening human communities and reducing development in fire prone areas.
 All three solutions will be necessary, and none of them will be sufficient on its own.

 Ecological forestry has two main ingredients: careful and targeted removal of forest fuels-thinning of smaller trees and shrubs in strategic, accessible areas where it is needed most and will have the least negative impact on sensitive species-plus implementation of prescribed fire and managed wildfire as a natural process where it is safe to do so.
 Prescribed fires are intentionally planned, ignited and managed fires targeted to specific places and often preceded by thinning where needed.
-Managed wildfires are those that are unintentionally started (either by natural causes like lightning or human caused) but then allowed to burn where weather conditions permit and managed for resource benefits and human safety.
+Managed wildfires are those that are caused by natural ignitions from lightning but then allowed to burn where weather conditions permit and managed for resource benefits and human safety.
 Managed wildfires take advanced planning so that when fires start the appropriate measures can be taken to manage them.